-But his heart was there, behind his fustat– there, where Itto stayed with the women.
+But his heart was there, behind his fustat– there, where Yetto stayed with the women.

 His fustat, a large orange tent, had been pitched halfway between the ditch and the women's camp.
 But now that he had got a horse –just like the six students he had made his lieutenants– he could go near the women's camp as often as he wished.

-And so one day he rode over to the women's camp and called Itto out.
-Itto came up to him with a smile, and said:
+And so one day he rode over to the women's camp and called Yetto out.
+Yetto came up to him with a smile, and said:

 "What's the matter, Muhammad?"

 "Yetto, I think the war is about to break out.
 You know, the wadi has subsided , and so, anytime now, Aït Mimoon can move their horses over.
 I am going to lead our troops.
 I may die in battle.
 So I just came to bid you farewell in case we don't meet again.
 Now you can go back to your place!"

 Yetto uncovered her face.
 She opened her lips as if to say something, but then closed her eyes and buried her face in her hands.
 At that moment tears started to Muhammad's eyes, and so he turned round and rode back to his fustat.